|Harrington on Online Cash Games:

 by Dan Harrington

-in this book seems to be the most efficient use of online tools.
-He briefly
+Harrington's focus in this book seems to be the most efficient use of online

-touches on some basics of poker, the differences between live and online, and
+tools.
+He briefly touches on some basics of poker, the differences between live

-statistics (HUD stands for head-up display - A HUD is an advanced software
+treatment of HUD statistics (HUD stands for head-up display - A HUD is an

-application providing real-time information about the players at your online
+advanced software application providing real-time information about the players

-poker table) is very worthwhile for an amateur.
-Harrington specifically
+at your online poker table) is very worthwhile for an amateur.
+Harrington

-describes a number of useful statistics that can be utilized to take advantage
+specifically describes a number of useful statistics that can be utilized to

-of patterns in your opponents' pre and postflop tendencies.
-After adapting my
+take advantage of patterns in your opponents' pre and postflop tendencies.

-suggestions on note-taking.
-You will go from a haphazard assortment of random
+some really excellent suggestions on note-taking.
+You will go from a haphazard

-analysis anywhere, laid out clearly.
-Once you beat small stakes games online,
+fundamentally sound analysis anywhere, laid out clearly.
+Once you beat small

 Paperback - 531